 The CFTC treats certain digital assets as commodities, including virtual payment tokens, utility tokens, and others under Section 1a(9) of the Commodities Act of 1936.
 CFTC regulated assets interests include: futures contracts, options on futures contracts, and swaps, including foreign exchange transactions.
-The CFTC has taken the position that virtual payment tokens, such as Bitcoin, are not considered currency because it is not accepted as legal tender in any jurisdiction.

 Compared with the SEC, the CFTC has proven less of an obstacle for digital asset fund managers.
 CFTC commissioners have publicly encouraged forbearance and regulatory expansion to encourage the further development of digital asset innovation, including adding support to discussions calling for the creation of a self-regulatory organization to govern virtual commodities.

 There are important distinctions between the scope of CFTC regulation of investment fund managers versus the SEC’s regulation of investment advisers.
 Unlike the SEC, which imposes adviser registration based on the inclusion of securities assets with the manager’s portfolio, the CFTC requires registration only from advisers that invest in commodities and other qualifying instruments using certain derivative strategies and leverage use.